choffmeister/choffmeister.github.io/src/posts/2015/07/22/akka-stream-bidiflows.md

 # Writing an IRC client

-Writing an IRC client is a good way more complex then a simple echo client.
+Writing an IRC client is a good way more complex than a simple echo client.
 But not to hard either, thanks to Akka's nice API.

 First let's start of with some (de)serialization code that allows us convert between the raw byte stream from the TCP stack and strongly typed classes representing the individual IRC commands: